bhargavachary/bhargavachary.github.io/_posts/2018-08-26-survival-success-in-iits-first-sem.md

 ---
-title: "How to survive and succeed in IITs in the first semester? (for postgraduate students)"
+title: "Survive and Succeed in IITs in the first semester! (for PG students)"
 categories:
   - Society
   - Motivation